christianj6/games/README.md

 .\src\04_teleport\build.bat
 ```

+Additional Points
-Note: Builds from 04_teleport and beyond require vcpkg located in the project superior directory.
+- Builds from 04_teleport and beyond require vcpkg located in the project superior directory.
 For more information on setting up vcpkg, check [this resource](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell).
+- Earlier projects also support builds on MacOS, as they are based on the [Raylib Quickstart](https://github.com/raylib-extras/raylib-quickstart).

 ***